hyperledger/aries-rfcs/concepts/0103-indirect-identity-control/guardianship-sample/trust-framework.md

 ### Identifying a guardian

 This framework assumes that credentials will use ZKP technology.
 Thus, no holder attributes are embedded in a gcred except for the holder's blinded link secret.
-During a guardianship challenge, the holder should include appropriate identifying evidence based on ZKP credential linking.
+During a guardian challenge, the holder should include appropriate identifying evidence based on ZKP credential linking.

 ### Identifying a dependent